Viewing The White House

 Also consider visiting the White House Visitor Center.

-The White House can also be seen form the Washington Monument and the Old Post Office Tower.
-While the Monument requires a reservation, the Old Post Office Tower does not and gives amazing views of the Washington skyline.
+The White House can also be seen from the Washington Monument and the Old Post Office Tower.
+While the Washington Monument requires a reservation, the Old Post Office Tower does not and gives amazing views of the Washington skyline.

 Park footer